What Is The Difference Between A Sociopath And A Narcissistic Sociopath?

 What Is Narcissistic Personality Disorder?

-Being In A Relationship With A Narcissist
+Being In A Relationship With Someone Who Has NPD

-- Have an exaggerated sense of self-importance
+- Exaggerated sense of self-importance

-- Tend to exaggerate achievements and talents
+- Tendency to exaggerate achievements and talents

 - Have significant interpersonal problems